Bill Mallory

-William Guy Mallory (May 30, 1935 – May 25, 2018) was an American football player and coach.
-He served as the head football coach at Miami University (1969–1973), the University of Colorado at Boulder (1974–1978), Northern Illinois University (1980–1983), and Indiana University (1984–1996), compiling a career college football record of 168–129–4.
+William Guy Mallory (May 30, 1935 – May 25, 2018) was an American college football player and coach.
+He served as the head football coach at Miami University in Oxford, Ohio from 1969 to 1973, the University of Colorado at Boulder from 1974 to 1978, Northern Illinois University from 1980 to 1983, and Indiana University Bloomington from 1984 to 1996, compiling a career head coaching record of 168–129–4.

 Playing career

 Mallory played football at Miami University for coaches Ara Parseghian and John Pont.

 Coaching career

 Mallory is the Indiana Hoosiers' winningest football coach, having compiled a 69–77–3 record.
 Before taking over the head coaching reins at Indiana in 1984, Mallory coached three other schools to national prominence.
 While compiling a 168–129–4 career record, Mallory became one of only a handful of coaches in history to guide three different programs to top 20 finishes in national polls.
 In 1987, Mallory became the first coach to be awarded back-to-back Big Ten coach-of-the-year honors.
 While at Indiana, Mallory led the Hoosiers to six bowl games including victories in the 1988 Liberty Bowl, and the 1991 Copper Bowl.
 He also led IU to a top 20 ranking in 1987 and 1988.

 Early in his coaching career, Mallory served as assistant to Woody Hayes at Ohio State University, Carmen Cozza at Yale University and Doyt Perry at Bowling Green State University.

 Mallory is a member of Miami University's Cradle of Coaches.
 He is also a member of the Athletic Halls of Fame at Miami University and Indiana University, the Mid-American Conference, the Indiana Football Hall of Fame and the Phi Kappa Tau Hall of Fame.